hunnitgz-Aziz/magic-conch/README.md

 Speak into the magic conch and it'll answer all your questions!
 Never question or doubt the magic of the conch shell!

 **Note:** This uses Matt Diamond's [recorder.js plugin](https://github.com/mattdiamond/Recorderjs) This is definitely the best way to get your recording app to work across all browsers.

+You can view the project [here](https://elegant-haibt-6b2b35.netlify.com)